mschmidtkorth/logseq-msk-docs/pages/Page Version History.md

 		- Every 60 seconds (or as specified) a new version is created automatically (if there has been any change), or
 		- Manually create a new version by hitting `c` (for <ins>c</ins>ommit) on your keyboard and entering a message to describe the change
 	- You can run any custom Git commands, for example `git push` to _push_ your changes - i.e. update your remote repository -, via `Cmd+!` or `Alt+!`
-	-
+	- You can access your page history at the three dots menu of the page next to the page title at _Check page history_ -
 	-
 	-